starsite/FileMaker-Swift/FIAS Swift AppDelegate (walkthrough).md

 Click the 'Play' button in Xcode (or Command-R) to run the project.
 Shortly after your app launches you should see a "swift app delegate!" message in the console/debug area.
 High-five yourself or the person nearest you.

 Now press your device Home button and re-launch the app (from the device).
 This time, `completedReturnToForegroundActive()` should fire and post a "return foreground active!" message to the console.
-If you go back and include a 'MyScript' in your solution file (and enable fmurlscript), that will fire as well.
+If you go back and include a 'MyScript' in your solution file (and enable fmurlscript), it will fire.

 - - -